fadeoutsoftware/WASDI/docs/ProgrammingTutorials/JupyterNotebookTutorial.rst

 .. note::

     If you don't get a valid session, you probably inserted the wrong username and password.
 No problem: re-execute the cell and try again.
+Can't insert the new credentials?
+No panic: Kernel -> Restart Kernel.
+Try again ;)

 Let's now see how to log to WASDI, create a new cell, type the following code and run it: